 Most of our preferences are private ones, rooted in our efforts to secure our needs in the torrent of situations we face daily.
 Since we spend virtually every waking moment exercising our three freedoms, it makes sense to mold our preferences in ways that not only avoid contradictions and their attendant frustrations but also ease our choosing to ensure that we pursue real goods with courage and integrity (see “Needs Anchor Morality”).

 Freedom is intimately correlated with rights.
-Natural rights enable our natural freedom and human rights our preferential freedom.
+Natural rights enable our natural freedom, human rights our preferential freedom, and civil rights our circumstantial freedom, at least as they touch on issues of justice (see “The Moral Bullseye”).
 But freedom isn’t free.
 The existence of a right imposes a duty.
 That might involve a simple exemption-right: the duty to give way, to allow a person the room to exercise the right.
 Natural rights are exemption-rights.
 Of course, governments love to recognize them because they cost nothing.
-But human rights, those deriving from the universal right of preference, do impose a cost.
+But human rights, those deriving from the universal right of preference and are the mark of human dignity, do impose a cost because they are synonymous with universal human needs.
 If I have a right to health, a medical professional will have a duty to provide it to me.
 Human rights are largely claim-rights, imposing a duty on someone to satisfy them.
 Human rights advocates insist that the inviolable prerogatives they champion protect freedom, but if their analysis is correct, some persons or governments must face some limitation of freedom imposed by their duty to grant the demanded rights.
 Now this give-and-take can degenerate into pure power grabs and evasions of responsibility as individuals and groups jostle to stake their claims and avoid others’.
 In truth, that outcome must ensue when persons operate out of different conceptions of freedom and responsibility, which describes the cultural climate today.
 A public morality should unify that outlook on the basis of a consensual understanding of justice that regulates both law and relationships among strangers (see Toward a Public Morality).
 A private morality must recognize that the same freedom that allows persons to see choice and engage preference also imposes a duty on the moral agent to engage her freedom well and to take responsibility for its consequences.
+That involves a complex interaction between pursuing real goods for ourselves and respecting that others have both the same needs and the same rights as we do (see “The Riddle of Equality”).
 That same universal freedom that allows reason to engage preference imposes its claim-right on each of us as moral agents to satisfy our own needs so far as that is possible (see “Natural Law and the Legality of Human Rights“).
 Freedom is responsibility.
 Right imposes duty.
 Since we can only impose our intentionality on preference, we can hardly control the consequences that circumstantial freedoms produce, yet what is not our fault will still remain our responsibility.
 We can never be free of that.